 Hailing from Burgundy in France, pinot noir is a thin-skinned, light- to medium-bodied variety that was first brought to fruition by Burgundian monks.
 Since then it has reluctantly travelled the world, bringing its soft tannins and keen aromatics to wine lovers everywhere.

 The undeniable truth: Pinot noir is the most translucent, the most transparent, the most hauntingly ethereal and fragile of all wines.
 James Halliday

 Pinot noir is an ancient grape.
-The earliest use of the name, then spelled ‘pinoz’, was recorded in 1375.
-It’s also a varietal with one of the most interesting vinous family histories: until DNA testing in 1993, it was assumed that pinot noir, pinot gris, pinot meunier and pinot blanc were distinct varieties found within the pinot family, but instead it’s been confirmed that they’re actually mutations of the same genetic footprint.
+The earliest use of the name, then spelt ‘pinoz’, was recorded in 1375.
+It’s also a variety with one of the most interesting vinous family histories: until DNA testing in 1993, it was assumed that pinot noir, pinot gris, pinot meunier and pinot blanc were distinct varieties found within the pinot family, but instead it’s been confirmed that they’re actually mutations of the same genetic footprint.

 While pinot noir is now grown across many international sites, its spiritual homeland is undoubtedly Burgundy.
 Give or take a century or two, Burgundy was pinpointed as a great wine-producing area by the end of the first millennium.
 Over the next 600 years, the monasteries and monks painstakingly discovered, defined and refined the process for growing the greatest possible pinot noir.

 In regards to Australian pinot noir, it’s possible that a clone made its way to Australia with the First Fleet in 1788, and it was definitely part of the collection of vines that James Busby established in the Hunter Valley in the early 1800s.
 Despite trying and failing to grow pinot noir in South Australia, the variety successfully took off in Victoria, especially in Geelong and the Yarra Valley.